-- Unemployment predicts left-wing populism. - Strictness of employment protection predicts right-wing populism. - Gini inequality of disposable income is unrelated to (both types of) populism.
+- Unemployment predicts left-wing populism - Strictness of employment protection predicts right-wing populism - Gini inequality of disposable income is unrelated to (both types of) populism.

 In addition, we find some weak evidence that social expenditure is weakly negatively related to (both types of) populism.
-These patterns appear in both fixed effect and random effect regressions and survive a number of robustness tests.
-Together, they provide some support for the idea that populist parties have grown more where labor markets are more rigid and speak against the idea that rising income inequality is a major factor explaining populism.
+Theses patterns appear in both fixed effect and random effect regressions and survive a number of robustness tests.
+Together, they provide some support for the idea that populist parties have grown more where labor markets are more rigid, and speak against the idea that rising income inequality is a major factor explaining populism.

-The article proceeds as follows: The next section describes related theoretical and empirical research in more detail.
-After that we describe our data, present the main empirical analysis and robustness tests.
-We conclude with some suggestions for future research.
-An Online Appendix contains a set of additional regressions that test the robustness of our results.
+The paper proceeds as follows: The next section describes related theoretical and empirical research in more detail.
+Section three describes our data and the main empirical analysis.
+Section four concludes.
+An appendix available on request contains a set of additional regressions that test the robustness of our results.